Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Introduction

+In the evolving landscape of machine learning (ML) and data science, Jupyter Notebooks have emerged as the predominant platform for creating ML solutions within the ML community.
+These notebooks resonate with the paradigm of \textit{literate programming} postulated by \cite{knuthLiterateProgramming1984a}.
+This approach advocates the integration of code, comprehensive documentation, and visual representations within a unified document to foster understanding and facilitate the sharing of intricate solutions.
+The underlying principles of literate programming include: (1) Augmenting code with descriptive text and illustrative diagrams.
+(2) Imposing a coherent narrative by separating code cells with pertinent headers.
+(3) Logically segmenting and labeling the program's reusable modules.

+Within notebooks, code is written in executable \textit{code cells} while accompanying documentation is written in \textit{markdown cells}.
+An illustrative example of this configuration, showcasing \python{} code cells interleaved with markdown cells, is depicted in Figure \ref{motivatingnb}.
+Note that \python{} has emerged as the predominant language of choice for articulating ML-based solutions in notebooks~\citep{ruleExplorationExplanationComputational2018}.

-Enriching code snippets with explanatory text enhances the overall comprehensibility of notebooks and further promotes collaboration~\cite{wagemann2022five}.
-Furthermore, Wagemann et al.~\cite{wagemann2022five} suggests that a markdown/code cell ratio of 2, i.e., twice the number of markdown cells compared to code cells, is an indication of good literate programming practice.
-In addition, Samuel and Mietchen~\cite{samuel2022computational} also report that notebooks with higher markdown/code cell ratio are expected to have better reproducibility, which is a critical indicator in scientific studies.
+Augmenting code segments with explanatory textual content enhances the overall comprehensibility of notebooks and further promotes collaboration~\citep{wagemann2022five}.
+Moreover, a markdown-to-code cell ratio of 2, as posited by \citet{wagemann2022five}, serves as an indication of commendable literate programming adherence.
+This assertion finds further support in the work of \cite{samuel2022computational}, who report that a higher markdown-code cell proportion correlates with superior reproducibility, a vital metric in scientific studies.